syncfusion-content/blazor-docs/blazor/maps/shapefile.md

 # Shapefile in Blazor Maps Component

-Shapefile is a popular geospatial vector data format for storing location-based information such as shapes, spatial locations, and pertinent properties of geographic landmarks.
+The shapefile is a popular geospatial vector data format for storing location-based information such as shapes, spatial locations, and pertinent properties of geographic landmarks.

 ## Importing and viewing shapefile